masud770/DocMind-ChatBot/README.md

 docker build -t docmind.
 docker run -p 8501:8501 docmind
 ```

+## 📖 How to Use DocMind

+  1. **Upload Documents**
+     Drag-and-drop files in the sidebar (supports PDF, images, Word, Excel, etc.)

+  2. **Ask Questions**
+     Type your question in the chat box (e.g., "What is the objective?", "Extract text from image")

+  3. **View Sources**
+     Click "View Sources" expander to see filename, page, and preview

+  4. **Multi-Document Query**
+     Upload multiple files — ask questions across all of them

+  5. **Image Questions**
+     Ask "extract text", "summarize news in image", "what is the headline"
 ## 🔌 API Usage

 POST /upload – Upload and index documents